 First, you'll need to check with your IT department and/or domain provider whether your subdomain can be pointed to us.
 This is because some domain providers may not allow subdomains to be pointed to different name servers to those of the parent domain.

-For example, we know that Network Solutions won't allow you to create NS records for subdomain delegation.
+For example, we know that Network Solutions and 123Reg don't allow you to create NS records for subdomain delegation.

 If your domain registrar's application doesn't provide you with the ability to delegate subdomains within their interface, then contact their customer support to request implementing it.
 Most registrars will allow it.

 You need to create NS records that point to us only for the subdomain that you wish to delegate to - not for your domain.
 Therefore, let's say your domain is yourdomain.com and you want to use email.yourdomain.com with us, in which case you'll need to add the following three nameserver records on your domain.com domain:

 - Name: email, Type: NS, Value: ns0.dns.dotdigital.com

 - Name: email, Type: NS, Value: ns2.dns.dotdigital.com

 The most important step here is to make sure that you're using whatever subdomain name you're delegating to us for these records.
 This would mean that if you're using the subdomain transactional.yourdomain.com instead, for instance, then you'd replace the name of 'email' with the name 'transactional' on the three records shown above.